 This is the abandonment of empire internally.

-Uh they may be leaving the country externally uh at some point, but at the moment, the driving force for all of that activity is the degradation of the dominant currency on the planet.
+But at the moment, the driving force for all of that activity is the degradation of the dominant currency on the planet.

-It's gonna corrode from the outside in.
+It's going to corrode from the outside in.

-We're seeing that corrosion already collapse, ancillary currencies that are piggybacked on top of it, as we see in Kenya, as we've seen in Venezuela, etc.
+Ancillary currencies that are piggybacked on top of it, as we see in Kenya, as we've seen in Venezuela, et cetera, et cetera.

 We see these currencies that are all starting to come to their end.

-and the dominant currency, the world reserve currency, is itself coming to its sad end.
+And the dominant currency, the world reserve currency, is itself coming to its sad end.

-Let's do it this way.
+Do it this way.

-It's sad end.
+Its sad end.

-There's a lot of the economic stuff If you want to see how it's going to unravel, it's basically going to be bank to bank, and then ultimately bank, bank, bank, bank, bank, up to central bank, and then central bank to central bank, and then while it's at that level, government bonds are going to go all over the place.
+If you want to see how it's going to unravel, it's basically going to be bank to bank, and then ultimately bank, bank, bank, bank, bank, up to central bank, and then central bank to central bank.

-So what if I were to give a student that had 100,000 in debt a silver round, right?
+So what if I were to give a student that had $100,000 in debt a silver round, right?

-And say or a stack of 20 silver coins.
+And say, or a stack of 20 silver coins.

-And so those coins, what if because of hyperinflation, those 20 coins become equal to his $100,000 in debt?
+And so those coins, what if, because of hyperinflation, those 20 coins become equal to his $100,000 in debt?

 And I just gave it to him because they weren't that expensive to me at the time that I purchased them.